 When I first started making this casserole, I could purchase frozen broccoli florets in 16-ounce packages.
 Now, all that I can find are 12-ounce packages.
 I still use 16 ounces in the recipe, so I purchase two 12-ounce packages and use part of one to equal 16 ounces.

-- The Sauce: The sauce is a simple combination of Cream of Mushroom Soup and Velveeta Cheese.
-I know that there are those who don’t like using either Cream of Mushroom Soup or Velveeta cheese.
+- The Creamy Sauce: The sauce is a simple combination of Cream of Mushroom Soup and Velveeta Cheese.
+I know that some people don’t like either Cream of Mushroom Soup or Velveeta cheese.
 If you’re one of these, this recipe isn’t for you.

 - The Toppings: To finish this amazing casserole, I top it with shredded Cheddar cheese, plain dry breadcrumbs, and dotted unsalted butter.